8bNFT/incomplete-guide-to-imx/guides/contract_and_registration/README.md

 There were some uncertainties when it comes to the mintFor method defined by the IMintable.
 Official documentation and implementation were different.
 I have followed official documentation, which has been out of date at the time of writing the initial version of this contract.

 **Changes (20/10/2021 - DD/MM/YYYY)**

-Correct function signature for mintFor is (address to, uint256 quantity, bytes calldata mintingBlob) as opposed to (address to, uint256 id, bytes calldata blueprint).
+Correct function signature for mintFor is **(address to, uint256 quantity, bytes calldata mintingBlob)** as opposed to *(address to, uint256 id, bytes calldata blueprint)*.

 This change has been implemented after confirming the correct function signature with IMX devs, and all of my resources have been updated as well - which includes documentation, code and tests.

 If you've used the previous version of this contract or have done the implementation based n the (to, id, blueprint) signature, you will experience issues when withdrawing to the L1.

+Quantity is always supposed to be 1 when it comes to ERC721.
+The same method will be used for ERC20s when the official support is released.

 ### DOCUMENTATION TO BE DONE!
 WORK IN PROGRESS
 To get a better understanding of the contract, read through it.
 Plenty of comments in there.

 **None of the code has been verified or endorsed by members of the IMX team**

+**Make sure you test the entire flow on the testnet, before going to the mainnet.** This includes minting, buying, selling, withdrawing and depositing of assets.

 # Step 1 - Dependencies
 After downloading, run the following using Terminal/Command Prompt (requires [NodeJS](https://nodejs.org/en/download/)):